watrt/gslx680-acpi/README.txt

 Install Instructions
 ====================

-The driver is currently incomplete, but it will generate multitouch events.
+Install appropriate firmware for your device, as per the Firmware Instructions above.

-Load the driver with
+Load and test the driver with

 insmod ./gslx680_ts_acpi.ko